 What you’ll need

-This guide assumes you already use a Chromecast or Android TV device and have it connected to your television and local network.
+This guide assumes you already use a Chromecast or Android TV streaming device and have it connected to your television and local Wi-Fi network.
 You’ll also need a computer connected to the same network.
-Both MacOS or Windows will work just fine, but you’ll need to use Google’s Chrome browser to get Chromecast to work.
-If you have a Chromebook or another device powered by Chrome OS, that also works.
+Both MacOS or Windows will work fine, but you’ll need to use Google’s Chrome browser to get your Chromecast device to work.
+If you have a Chromebook or another device powered by Chrome OS, that also will work.
 Your computer can be wired while everything else is wireless, just make sure they’re all on the same local network.

 Learn to cast